martysama0134/how-to-general/git-tips/README.md

 *.rar binary
 ```

 As you can imagine, .sh, .gitattributes, and .gitignore files EOL will be converted to LF, and .bat files to CRLF.
-The .rar files will be considered as binary.
+The .rar files will be considered as `binary`, which is a short-cut for `-text -diff`.

 The `text=auto` directive will auto-detect text files (it's a replacement of `core.autocrlf`), and use the `core.eol` parameter to convert the EOL.

-...to be completed...
+_...to be completed..._

 ---
 ##### How to rename a branch